Billy Gray (actor): Career

 Gray began acting at five years old.
 He appeared with his mother in the 1949 horror comedy Abbott and Costello Meet the Killer, Boris Karloff (in separated scenes).
 He acted in more than 200 movies.
 He acted with stars such as Humphrey Bogart, Doris Day, Bob Hope, William Holden, Michael Rennie, Judith Anderson, Pat O'Brien and Barbara Stanwyck.
 He did not attend school and was educated by teachers hired by the film studios, often having class in tents set up on studio lots.
-He portrayed a young Jim Thorpe in Jim Thorpe – All-American, and starred in the science fiction film The Day the Earth Stood Still.
+He portrayed a young Jim Thorpe in Jim Thorpe – All-American, and starred in the science fiction film The Day the Earth Stood Still, of which he is the last surviving cast member.
 He also portrayed Tagg "Bull's Eye" Oakley, younger brother of Annie Oakley in the pilot episode of Annie Oakley.

 From 1954 to 1960, Gray starred as son Bud Anderson in the television series Father Knows Best, for which he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
 He was cast as Plato in Rebel Without a Cause, but had to exit the role when a delay in shooting interfered with his commitment to Father Knows Best.
 He was arrested for marijuana possession in 1962 and served 45 days in jail.
 However, he did reprise his role of Bud Anderson in two Father Knows Best reunion films in 1977.
+He was Alan in an Adventures of Superman episode, "Shot In The Dark", in 1953.

 From 1970 to 1995, Gray was a Class A motorcycle speedway racer and race promoter.
 He then turned to inventing and entrepreneurship, having invented the F-1 guitar pick.
 He is also a motorcycle collector and businessman.